ZachHembree/BuildVision2/README.md

 * Select: Middlebutton
 * Scroll Up: MouseWheelUp
 * Scroll Down: MouseWheelDown
-* MultX: Control (x10 for float values, x8 for colors)
+* MultX: Control (0.1 for float values, x8 for colors)
-* MultY: Shift (x25 for float values, x16 for colors)
+* MultY: Shift (x5 for float values, x16 for colors)
-* MultZ: Control + Shift (x100 for float values, x64 for colors)
+* MultZ: Control + Shift (x10 for float values, x64 for colors)

-The “Mult” binds or multiplier binds are used to increase the speed a selected property will change with each tick of the scroll wheel, ten times normal, 25 times normal, 100 times, etc. The base rate is proportional to the maximum value of the selected property.
+The “Mult” binds or multiplier binds are used to increase the speed a selected property will change with each tick of the scroll wheel, ten times normal, **1/10th** normal, **5** times, **10** times, etc. The base rate is proportional to the maximum value of the selected property.
 If you have a thruster override selected (probably with a max value in the millions) that’s going to change in much larger increments than the targeting range of a turret (with a max around 800 meters, usually).

 #### Note:
 Some properties use fairly aggressive rounding/clamping for their values, so some settings may not change at all unless you use the multipliers; projectors, in particular, suffer from this problem.

+## Settings Menu:
+Build Vision now makes use of the Text Hud API's Mod Menu.
+The Mod Menu is an in-game settings menu through which you can configure text and background colors, UI size, change your property multipliers, set key binds as well as a few other settings.
+Fair warning, the shading on the settings menu can make it hard to see in daylight, so I'd try to only use it indoors if I were you.

 ## Chat Commands:
 All chat commands must begin with “/bv2” and are not case-sensitive.
 The arguments following “/bv2” can be separated either by whitespace, a comma, semicolon or pipe character.
 Whatever floats your boat, just make sure there’s something between them.